Airaleous/discord-bots/README.md

-# discord-bots
+# Discord.py Demo Codes
-A collection of demo codes.
+A collection of demo codes for Discord bots.
 Written in Python.